JuliaLavagnini/Simon-Game/README.md

 ### Full Testing

-To fully test my website I performed the following testing using a number of browsers (google chrome, safari, mozilla firefox) and devices (Macbook Pro 14 inch, iPhone 13 pro).
+To fully test my website I performed the following testing using a number of browsers (google chrome and safari) and devices (HP Pavillion 15.6 inch and iPhone 12).

-I also went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.
+I also went through the using google chrome developer tools to ensure that they responsive on all different screen sizes.

-Links.

-1. Test each link on the index page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
-2. Test each link on the destisnation page.
-Each link worked as expected, and any links leading to external pages opened correctly in a seperate browser tab.
-3. Test each link on the about page.
-Each link worked as expected.

 - - -